stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev.md

 ## Introduction

+The sBTC Developer Release (sBTC DR) supports the full sBTC deposit and withdrawal flows, and emulates the inner workings of the sBTC system as a single service.

+sBTC DR consists of an asset contract and a single binary.

+ It aims
-The sBTC Developer Release implements a subset of the sBTC protocol.
-It aims to come as close as possible without requiring a hard fork.
+to come as close as possible without requiring a hard fork.
 The Developer Release is implemented as a decentralized stacking pool on Stacks 2.4 that distributes rewards in sBTC.
 It means sBTC is secured by the locked STX in the stacking pool.